Hard Rock Live

 Multi-purpose arena in Hollywood, Florida, U.S.

-Hard Rock Live is a concert hall at the Seminole Hard Rock Hotel and Casino in Hollywood, Florida.
-The venue originally opened on July 12, 2005, as a 5,500-seat multi-purpose arena.
-In March 2018, it went through renovations, including an upgrade to a 7,000-seat capacity.
-The new theater opened on October 25, 2019, as part of a $1.5 billion property-wide expansion, which also included a new 450-foot (137 meter) guitar shaped hotel tower, an expanded casino, new dining and retail options, and new amenities.
+Hard Rock Live is an indoor theater at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida, (Note: City location is often listed as Davie, FL, due to a shared postal code.)
+United States, a suburb of Fort Lauderdale.
+The venue opened in July 2005 as a multi-purpose arena, developed by the Baltimore, Maryland-based Cordish Companies as part of Seminole Paradise.

+In March 2018, it went through redevelopment, including an upgrade to a 7,000-seat capacity.
+The new theater opened on October 25, 2019, as part of a $1.5 billion property-wide expansion, which also included a new 450 foot guitar-shaped hotel tower, an expanded casino, new dining and retail options, and new amenities, including The Shoppes at The Guitar Hotel, which replaces Seminole Paradise.